 Winter can make driving conditions tricky, so be prepared.
 There are precautions to consider when driving during heavy rain or flooding, and it’s a good idea to go the extra mile in making sure your car is winter ready.

-Tip two - Pay attention to your car’s battery
+Car Check 2 - Pay attention to your car's battery

 When it comes to breakdowns, one of the most common causes is battery failure.
 A slow start when you turn on the engine is a common sign that your battery may well be reaching the end of its life.
 Trickle chargers and battery conditioners are a great way to keep your battery sharp and your car ready for the road.
 You’ll find them at your regular car retailer or online.